AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/profiles/slurm/README.md

 ## Main profile

-- Controls how Snakemake schedules jobs on SLURM
+- Defines how Snakemake submits and schedules jobs on SLURM.
-- Must invoke with ` --profile /absolute/path/to/the/my_pipeline/profiles/slurm`
+- Invoke Snakemake with the profile using the full path: `--profile /absolute/path/to/my_pipeline/profiles/slurm`

-### Example Profile
+### Example

-`profiles/slurm/config.yaml`
+Configuration file location: `profiles/slurm/config.yaml`

 ```bash
 ### How Snakemake assigns resources to rules ###